What Are the Common Types of Elder Abuse?

 Negligence

-The professional staff at nursing homes must act in accordance with the standard of care that is ordinarily exercised by skilled nursing facilities.
-An injury that is the result of a lack of such care and skill is considered negligence.
+The professional nursing home staff must follow the standard of care that skilled nursing facilities ordinarily exercise.
+An injury resulting from a lack of such care and skill is considered negligence.

 Examples include: